mariomulansky/PySpike/Readme.md

     spike_trains = spk.load_spike_trains_from_txt("PySpike_testdata.txt",
                                                   time_interval=(0, 4000))
-    isi_profile = spk.isi_distance(spike_trains[0], spike_trains[1])
+    isi_profile = spk.isi_profile(spike_trains[0], spike_trains[1])
     x, y = isi_profile.get_plottable_data()
     plt.plot(x, y, '--k')
     print("ISI distance: %.8f" % isi_profil.avrg())
     plt.show()

-The ISI-profile is a piece-wise constant function, there the function `isi_distance` returns an instance of the `PieceWiseConstFunc` class.
+The ISI-profile is a piece-wise constant function, there the function `isi_profile` returns an instance of the `PieceWiseConstFunc` class.
-As above, this class allows you to obtain arrays that can be used to plot the function with `plt.plt`, but also to compute the absolute average, which amounts to the final scalar ISI-distance.
+As shown above, this class allows you to obtain arrays that can be used to plot the function with `plt.plt`, but also to compute the absolute average, which amounts to the final scalar ISI-distance.
+If you are only interested in the scalar ISI-distance and not the profile, you can simly use:

+     isi_dist = spk.isi_distance(spike_trains[0], spike_trains[1])

 Furthermore, PySpike provides the `average_profile` function that can be used to compute the average profile of a list of given `PieceWiseConstFunc` instances.